knpuniversity/javascript/knpu/ep4-reactjs/child-component.md

 from `react`.
 Then, `export default class RepLogList extends Component`.
 Add the *one* required method: `render()`.

 So... hmm...
-I basically want to move my rep logs rows into that component.
+I basically want to move my rep log rows into that component.
 We could move the whole table, or just the inside - don't over-think it.
 Let's copy all of the `tbody`.
 Then, return, add parenthesis so we can use multiple lines and, paste!